 Are all cancers malignant?

-All cancers are malignant.
-By contrast, not all tumors are malignant.
+Not all tumors are malignant.
 Tumors that aren’t malignant are called “benign”.
 Conversely, tumors that are malignant are cancers.
 Cancers, in turn, may be labeled by clinical stages based on the size and the extent of metastasis.
 In order to determine the clinical stage of cancer, medical doctors conduct physical exams and tests, such as blood tests, imaging scans (e.g. MRI, CT scan, and ultrasound), and biopsy.
-The cancer stages are as follows: (Ref.5)
+The cancer stages are as follows: (Ref.6)

 - Stage 0 (carcinoma in situ) – the presence of abnormal cells but not yet cancerous.

 - Stage I (early-stage cancer) – cancer identified in small and one area.